mwtaylor/Cookbook/content/recipes/pan-pizza/index.md

           - water
           - olive_oil_for_dough
       - name: Knead Dough
-        text: Knead the dough with a stand mixer using the dough hook for one to two minutes until it forms into a ball.
+        text: Knead the dough with a stand mixer using the dough hook for one to two minutes until it forms into a rough ball.
 Sprinkle in small amounts of flour as needed if the dough is too sticky while kneading.
         ingredients:
           - oil_spray
       - name: Rest Dough
         text: Spray oil into a bowl.
-Place the dough ball into the bowl.
+Place the rough dough ball into the bowl.
 Cover with a lid or plastic wrap and let sit at room temperature for 30 minutes.
 Put in refrigerator for 12 to 24 hours.
   - section_name: Prepare Dough in Pan
     ingredient_section: Ingredients
     steps:
       - name: Warm Dough
-        text: Two and a half hours before cooking remove dough from the refrigerator and let sit for 30 minutes.
+        text: About three hours before cooking remove dough from the refrigerator and let sit for 30 minutes.
       - name: Form Dough
         text: Place the dough on a lightly floured surface.
 Form dough into a tight ball.
+Put back in bowl covered for another 30 minutes.
       - name: Prepare Pan
         text: Coat cast iron pan with a lot of olive oil.
 Make sure the sides are coated and there is a thin pool of oil on the bottom.